Why ASML is the EU’s most Important Bargaining Chip

 In 1987, TSMC dared to invest in this new Dutch company and they made each other big.
 Today, to make the most advanced chips with speed and accuracy one needs TSMC.
 And to produce these chips TSMC needs the machines from ASML.

-What the US Want from ASML
+What the US Wants from ASML

 That does not mean that one needs the most advanced machines to make the most advanced chips.
 Simply put, producing chips involves three steps.
 First, a thin film layer needs to be placed on a wafer.
 This is called deposition.
 The more precise this film layer can be placed on the wafer, the easier it is to make an advanced chip.
 The Dutch company ASMI can make layers of one atom thick.